RetroDECK/ES-DE/USERGUIDE-DEV.md

 If the option **Enable screensaver controls** has been activated, you can manually toggle the screensaver from the system view by pressing the **Back** button.
 In addition to this, for the Slideshow and Video screensavers, the controls will allow you to jump to a new random image or video by using the **Left** and **Right** buttons on your keyboard or controller.
 It's also possible to launch the game currently displayed using the **A** button, and the **Y** button will jump to the game in its gamelist without starting it.

-For the video and slideshow screensavers, an overlay can be enabled via the screensaver options that displays the game name and the game system as well as a star to indicate that the game is marked as a favorite.
+For the video and slideshow screensavers, an overlay can be enabled via the screensaver options that displays the game name and the game system as well as a star if the game is marked as a favorite.

 If the Video screensaver has been selected and there are no videos available, a fallback to the Dim screensaver will take place.
 The same is true for the Slideshow screensaver if no game images are available.